Bobbie Sue (song)

 "Bobbie Sue" is a song written by Jerry Leiber, Mike Stoller, Wood Newton, Dan Tyler, and Adele Tyler, and recorded by The Oak Ridge Boys.
-It was released in January of 1982 as the first single and title track to the group's album of the same name.
+It was released in January of 1982 as the first single from the group's album of the same name.
 The song became the Oaks' sixth No. 1 single on the Billboard magazine Hot Country Singles chart.
-In addition to its country success, "Bobbie Sue" also fared well on the Billboard Hot 100, peaking at No. 12 on that chart in the spring of 1982.
+"Bobbie Sue" also fared well on the Billboard Hot 100, peaking at No. 12.
 The single was certified RIAA Gold for sales of over 500,000 units.

 Background

 The song is styled in the vein of a late 1950s/early 1960s rock-and-roll novelty song, as evidenced by its saxophone solo during the musical bridges.

-Content

-"Bobbie Sue," named for the song's main character (and described as "the sweetest grape that ever grew on the vine"), pertains to an 18-year-old woman's sexual awakening.
-The role of boyfriend, the song's protagonist, is filled by the lead singers.

-After turning 18, Bobbie Sue rebels against her parents and decides to marry her boyfriend.
-Bobbie Sue's parents apparently disapprove of the relationship ("Her Daddy told her that she'd have to wait/Her Mama said don't make a big mistake"), but the young couple is determined to elope ("But we'll keep driving till we're out of state/And when they find us it'll be too late").